faucetsdn/daq/README.md

 After a test run, the system creates a <em>test report document</em> in a file that is named something like `inst/report_<em>mac-address</em>.txt`.
-This file contains a complete summary of all the test results most germain to qualifying a device (but is not in iteself comprehensive).
+This file contains a complete summary of all the test results most germane to qualifying a device (but is not in iteself comprehensive).

 ## Network Topologies